netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure.md

 **Note:**

-If you want to use Azure repository images for Netscaler CPX or the Citrix ingress controller instead of the default quay.io images, then see [Deploy Netscaler CPX as an Ingress device in an AKS cluster using Azure repository images](deploy-azure-image.md).
+If you want to use Azure repository images for Netscaler CPX or the Netscaler ingress controller instead of the default quay.io images, then see [Deploy Netscaler CPX as an Ingress device in an AKS cluster using Azure repository images](deploy-azure-image.md).

 ## Deploy Netscaler CPX as an ingress device in an AKS cluster